slangenbach/notes/snowflake_snowpro_core.md

 ## Zero-Copy Cloning

 - Snowflake supports cloning of various objects (databases, schemas, tables, stream, file formats, sequences, tasks - and with some limitations also stages and pipes) via the `CLONE` keyword
+- Named Internal Stage and pipes which are not referencing external stages can not be cloned
 - If we clone an object, all of its child objects are also cloned
 - Cloning is done via zero-copy, meaning only a snapshot of the metadata is duplicated, not the data itself
-- Note that, while all child objects will inherit their privileges, the parent object will not
+- Note that, while all child objects will inherit their privileges, the parent object will not.
 - In order to clone tables, we need *SELECT* , for pipes, streams and task we need *OWNER*, and for all other objects we need *USAGE* privileges
 - We can combine cloning and time travel